⭐ In 2025 we are celebrating our 100th birthday! ⭐ Explore our history here!

 Grow our native conservation partnerships to 4 from 2, so we establish working partnerships with Peoples Trust for Endangered Species, South Downs National Park, Rewilding Britain, and The Sussex Wildlife Trust that will aim to conserve and restore Sussex wildlife and habitats, beginning locally in the South Downs and extending throughout Sussex and the UK.

-Encourage and support staff to get involved with native conservation work by supplying resources, time, and budget alongside our biodiversity roadmap.
+We have now established four staff committees: Native Wildlife, Conservation Education, Animal Welfare and Ethics, and Sustainability to encourage and support staff to get involved with native conservation work by supplying resources, time, and budget alongside our biodiversity roadmap.

 EXPLORE MORE